ThunderCats (comics)

-The ThunderCats a superhero comic book series was based on the original television series of the same name.
+ThunderCats is a superhero comic book series based on the original television series of the same name.
 It was originally published by Marvel Comics through its Star Comics imprint in 1985, lasting for 3 years and 24 issues.

 During this time, a new series was published by Marvel UK consisting of 129 issues and was also published for three years.

-Beginning in 2002, Thundercats titles were published by Wildstorm Productions, and including 5 mini-series and several one-shots.
+Beginning in 2002, Thundercats comics were published by Wildstorm Productions, and included 5 mini-series and several one-shots.